-- Only 3 simultaneous connections.
+- Five simultaneous connections.

-Added features such as Onion over VPN and Double encryption really make NordVPN a strong contender especially if you’re always on the move and rely a public internet connection.
-Their two year subscription offer at $3.29 a month is one great reason to choose them as your long term provider.
+Added features such as Onion over VPN and Double encryption really make NordVPN a strong contender especially if you’re always on the move and rely on a public internet connection.
+Their two-year subscription offer at $3.67 a month is one great reason to choose them as your long-term provider.

-- Military grade encryption.
+- Military-grade encryption.

-- Easy to use software.
+- Easy-to-use software.

-- Upto 6 devices connected simultaneously.
+- Up to 6 devices connected simultaneously.

-IPVanish has been touted as the best service provider to work around blocks set up by the largest number of geo-restrictive websites.
+SurfShark has been touted as the best service provider to work around blocks set up by the largest number of geo-restrictive websites.
 This is essential especially if your work relies on information hidden in hard-to-access websites and channels.

 - Special proxy server protocol – SOCKS.

-- P2P file sharing support.
+- P2P file-sharing support.

-- Upto 5 allowed simultaneous connections.
+- Unlimited simultaneous connections.

 Conclusion on The Best VPNs for Freelancers & Remote Workers

-Product Description: ExpressVPN is a VPN service that allows you to browse the web anonymously and unblock geo-restricted sites.
+Description: ExpressVPN is a VPN service that allows you to browse the web anonymously and unblock geo-restricted sites.

 Operating System: Windows, OSX, Android, iOS